PSPDFKit-labs/jest-measure/README.md

 If you want to process reports to output them into other tools such as in a comment in a Pull Request using DangerJS.

-Then you can use Reporter API in our scripts to consume Jest Measure reports.
+Then you can use Reporter API in your scripts to consume Jest Measure reports.

 ```